Baseball rubbing mud: History

+The Lena Blackburne brand

+The most prominent brand of specially prepared mud that is sold specifically for this purpose is Lena Blackburne Baseball Rubbing Mud.
+Although official rules do not require using specially prepared mud, and although other brands do exist, none of the other brands are well known, and the market for specially prepared mud is so small that the Blackburne brand does not generate enough revenue to pay for a single person's full-time employment.

-Before the discovery of the rubbing mud, baseballs were rubbed in a mixture of water and infield soil, but this method usually discolored the ball's leather surface.
-Other alternatives at the time were tobacco juice, shoe polish, and soil from under stadium bleachers.
-They successfully took off the sheen from baseballs, but at the same time, they also damaged and scratched the ball's leather.
-While Lena Blackburne was a third-base coach for the Philadelphia Athletics (now based in Sacramento, California), an umpire complained to him about the method used at the time, prompting Blackburne in 1938 to set out in search of better mud to use to rub against baseballs.
+Lena Blackburne was an American baseball player who played professionally between 1910 and 1929, and he moved on to becoming a coach, manager, and scout for the sport until at least 1948.
+When he was a third-base coach for the Philadelphia Athletics (now based in Sacramento, California), an umpire complained to him about the ball preparation method used at the time, prompting Blackburne in 1938 to set out in search of better mud to use for the purpose.
 Later that decade, Blackburne discovered a suitable rubbing mud (in a location said to be "near" Palmyra, New Jersey) and founded the company that he used to sell it – Lena Blackburne Baseball Rubbing Mud.
-According to the company, the entire American League used the mud soon after its discovery, and by the 1950s, it was in use by every Major League Baseball (MLB) team, along with some minor league and college teams.
+According to the company, the entire American League began using the mud soon after its discovery, and by the 1950s, it was in use by every Major League team, along with some Minor League and college teams.

 When advancing age prevented him from harvesting the mud, Blackburne, who died in 1968, left the company to a friend, John Haas, who the company says had accompanied him during his searches for an appropriate mud.
-Haas later left the company to his son-in-law Burns Bintliff, who selected one of his nine children, current owner Jim, to carry on the business.
-Jim Bintliff told CNN in 2009 that the company brought in only about $20,000 per year, and that he was working at full time as a printing press operator.
+Haas later left the company to his son-in-law Burns Bintliff, who selected one of his nine children, the current owner Jim, to carry on the business.
+Jim Bintliff told CNN in 2009 that the company brought in only about $20,000 per year, and that he was working full time as a printing press operator.
 Each of the 30 MLB teams receives 10 lb of the mud at the start of each season.

-Collection and preparation

-The mud originates from the New Jersey side of the Delaware River.
+The Lena Blackburne branded mud originates from the New Jersey side of the Delaware River.
 It is cleaned and screened before sale.
 Each year Jim Bintliff visits the mud's source, returns with 1,000 lb of it to store over the winter, and sells it the following baseball season.
 Bintliff told CNN:

 If anybody happens to catch me in the act of harvesting mud, I come up with a story to give them a reason I'm putting mud in a bucket.
 I've told people I use it in my garden, I use it for my rose bushes, I use it for bee stings and poison ivy and any kind of story.